Aryan981/video-conference-call/README.md

 * Videos Mode – Displays the video stream from the cameras of all the other meeting participants.
-* Canvas Mode – Allows the current controller to add, manipulate and delete objects on the canvas which will be visible to all the other users.
+* Canvas Mode – Allows the current controller to add, manipulate and delete objects on the canvas which will be visible to all the other users...
 Page 4NG-I2I, Real Time Communication with WebRTC
 * Presentation Mode - Allows the current controller to present a presentation which will be visible to all the other users.